PhilippNaused/Bshox/README.md

 ## Features

-- Higher performance and lower memory usage compared to other frameworks
+- Higher performance and lower memory usage compared to other frameworks (See: [benchmarks](/docs/benchmarks/results/))
 - .NET Standard 2.0 compatible
 - Full AOT and Trim support
 - **No** reflection